pantrypoints/sp/content/en/research/hume/religion/part-10.md

 Shook: but delay'd to strike, though oft invok'd
 With vows, as their chief good and final hope.

+{{< r a="Demea" >}}
-The disorders of the mind, continued DEMEA, though more secret, are not perhaps less dismal and vexatious.
+The disorders of the mind are more secret.
+But they are not perhaps less dismal and vexatious.

 Remorse, shame, anguish, rage, disappointment, anxiety, fear, dejection, despair; who has ever passed through life without cruel inroads from these tormentors?
 How many have scarcely ever felt any better sensations?

 Labour and poverty, so abhorred by every one, are the certain lot of the far greater number; and those few privileged persons, who enjoy ease and opulence, never reach contentment or true felicity.
 All the goods of life united would not make a very happy man; but all the ills united would make a wretch indeed; and any one of them almost (and who can be free from every one?) nay often the absence of one good (and who can possess all?) is sufficient to render life ineligible.

 Were a stranger to drop on a sudden into this world, I would show him, as a specimen of its ills, a hospital full of diseases, a prison crowded with malefactors and debtors, a field of battle strewed with carcasses, a fleet foundering in the ocean, a nation languishing under tyranny, famine, or pestilence.
 To turn the gay side of life to him, and give him a notion of its pleasures; whither should I conduct him? to a ball, to an opera, to court?
 He might justly think, that I was only showing him a diversity of distress and sorrow.